Hatlen/har-app/README.md

-<h1>This an app i made to experiment with some different frameworks and techniques</h1>
+<h1>This is an app i made to experiment with some different frameworks and techniques</h1>

 Some of the things I used: